Libberator/LIbberator.github.io/content/post/2023-07-04-quaternions/index.md

 ### Frame of Reference

 Are you looking to perform a *relative* rotation or a *global* one?
 Just like how a vector can represent either a global or local position, a quaternion struct can be global or local - it matters how you set them up and use them.
 Without any context, you can consider all quaternions to be global because you have nothing else to reference the rotation on.
 However, if you set up a quaternion using a relative value and apply it to the same object, that makes it a relative rotation.
-For instance, using <code>transform.forward</code> would make the rotation relative to the object's <code>Transform</code>, while <code>Vector3.forward</code> represents a global rotation.
+For instance, using `transform.forward` would make the rotation relative to the object's `Transform`, while `Vector3.forward` represents a global rotation.

 It's generally not a good idea to try to share relative rotations with another object, especially if they started with a different orientation.

-Don't confuse <code>transform.rotation</code> and <code>transform.localRotation</code>.
+Don't confuse `transform.rotation` and `transform.localRotation`.
 Know the difference.<br>
-Are you calculating a global orientation relative to the global XYZ coordinates (e.g. wanting to make your character face a target), then use the global-facing <code>transform.rotation</code>.
-If you only care about how it rotates with respect to its parent (e.g. Animations, door swinging on a hinge), then use <code>transform.localRotation</code>.
+Are you calculating a global orientation relative to the global XYZ coordinates (e.g. wanting to make your character face a target), then use the global-facing `transform.rotation`.
+If you only care about how it rotates with respect to its parent (e.g. Animations, door swinging on a hinge), then use `transform.localRotation`.

 Bonus Tip: In Unity, toggle between "Local" and "Global" to see which axis is which on the Gizmo.
 Extra useful if you imported a model and the axes are set up differently.